LESLIE KAMINOFF WORKSHOPS

 - FRIDAY 7pm - 9pm: Anatomy of Yoga: Body, Mind and Breath

 Yoga can be described as integration of body, mind and breath.
 Leslie’s teacher, T.K.V.
 Desikachar, stated that without the breath there is no yoga.
 Join Leslie Kaminoff, co-author of Yoga Anatomy, for a two hour introduction to the basics of the anatomy, physiology and neurology of yoga practice.
-Lecture, audio-visual material, led practice and interactive inquiry; this can be taken as a standalone session or as part of the weekend workshop.
+Lecture, audio-visual material, led practice and interactive inquiry.
 All levels of experience (including beginners) are welcome.

 - SATURDAY 930am - 1230pm: Breath-Centered Yoga - Theory and Practice, part one: Asana, Vinyasa